 Drinking was a real challenge as I couldn’t feel where the cup/glass was in relation to my lip.
 Fortunately, the body is clever, and you learn to adapt really quickly.
 The next few months were basically spent eating soft food and nothing bigger than the size of a thumbnail as I couldn’t bite.
 As well as this, I had to learn how to learn again, as I’d lost my photographic memory.

 My interactions with the medical professions were beyond frustrating.
 They were dismissive and belittling.
 I remember going to see my GP to try to access speech therapy and support for post-concussion syndrome to be told there was nothing that could be done.
-I just needed to get on with life and have another prescription for some hardcore pain killers, and that I needed to breakdown the scar tissue in my lip by pulling it apart and the pain was good.
+I just needed to get on with life and have another prescription for some hardcore painkillers, and I needed to break down the scar tissue in my lip by pulling it apart and the pain was good.
 (If you’re still reading this, please don’t ever do that.
 Pain is very rarely positive.)

 The only exception was my dentist and his dental team, they were amazing.